Guide on Bluetooth location beacon

 Bluetooth Location Beacons are also capable of providing sensor data.
 This may include the detection of movement, air pressure, temperature, light, humidity, and magnetism.
 This allows us to benefit from these devices in home automation, retail, healthcare, and industrial operations.

 Bluetooth Beacon Technology is at the core of indoor positioning systems.
-It is one of the few latest technologies which have managed to become an industry-standard soon after their emergence.
+It is one of the few latest technologies that have managed to become an industry standard soon after their emergence.
 Bluetooth Location Beacons are small, cost-effective, and have long battery life.
-This technology allows for detecting the signal from the Bluetooth Location Beacon and then roughly calculate the distance to that beacon.
+This technology allows for detecting the signal from the Bluetooth Location Beacon and then roughly calculating the distance to that beacon.
 Hence, it allows for effective location positioning.
 Now we will objectively look at some of the alternative location positioning technologies,

 Wi-Fi